OpenSpartan/openspartan-workshop/CURRENTRELEASE.md

 - Fixed the logic where some matches for which stats were not acquired were never re-acquired.
 - Improves match acquisition performance.
 - Fixes an issue where the match population process is not done if a playlist or playlist map/mode pair is not available.
+- Fix an issue with the query where the map and playlist metadata was requested from the server even when it was available locally.

 Refer to [**getting started guide**](https://openspartan.com/docs/workshop/guides/get-started/) to start using OpenSpartan Workshop.